Modification of Family Law Orders in Alabama | The Harris Firm LLC

 The Standard for Divorce Decree Modifications

 Divorce decree modifications follow whatever standard applies to the specific provision being modified.
-Custody and visitation provisions follow the custody rules; child support provisions follow Rule 32; periodic alimony follows alimony modification rules; property division generally cannot be modified at all (with narrow exceptions).
-The “material change” requirement applies broadly across all of them.
+Custody and visitation provisions follow the custody rules; child support provisions follow Rule 32; periodic alimony follows alimony modification rules; property division generally cannot be modified at all, with narrow exceptions.
+The material-change requirement applies broadly across all of them.

-Two Procedural Paths: Joint Petition vs. Contested Petition
+Joint Petition vs. Contested Petition to Modify

-Joint Petition to Modify — The Cooperative Path
+Joint Petition — The Cooperative Path

-Contested Petition to Modify — When the Parties Disagree
+Contested Petition — When Parties Disagree

 How the Family Law Modification Process Works